thoughtworksarts/EmoPy/README.md

 ## Overview

-EmoPy includes four primary modules that are plugged together to build a trained FER prediction model:
+EmoPy includes four primary modules that are plugged together to build a trained FER prediction model.

 - `fermodel.py`
 - `neuralnets.py`
 - `imageprocessor.py`
 - `featureextractor.py`

-These modules all have only one class each, except for `neuralnets.py`, which has one interface and three subclasses:
+The `fermodel.py` module operates the other modules as shown below, making it the easiest entry point to get a trained model up and running quickly.

 ![EmoPy Modules](readme_docs/module_diagram.png "EmoPy Modules")

-The `fermodel` class operates all the other module classes shown above, making it the easiest entry point to get a trained model up and running quickly.
-As the diagram shows, the modules are designed to allow you to experiment with raw images, processed images, and feature extraction.
+The `imageprocessor.py` and `featureextractor.py` modules are designed to allow you to experiment with raw images, processed images, and feature extraction.

-To dig further into the modules and classes, [read the EmoPy documentation](https://emopy.readthedocs.io/).
+Each of the modules contains one class, except for `neuralnets.py`, which has one interface and three subclasses.
+Each of these subclasses implements a different neural net model, allowing you to experiment and see which one performs best for your needs.

+The [EmoPy documentation](https://emopy.readthedocs.io/) contains detailed information on the classes and their interactions.
+Also, an overview of the different neural nets included in this project is included below.

 ## Datasets